How To Change Ownership of an LLC in Texas? (Simple Guide)

 Quick Summary

-• To change LLC ownership in Texas, members can opt for a partial or full transfer of their interests in the company.
+- To change LLC ownership in Texas, members may opt for either a partial or full transfer of their interests.

 How to Transfer Ownership of a Texas LLC?

 An individual may transfer ownership by selling his/her membership interest.
-The buyer will be added as a new member, and all profits and losses are divided accordingly.
+The buyer will be added as a new member, and all profits and losses will be divided accordingly.

 A member may also transfer their membership interest through an LLC's operating agreement or buy/sell company agreement that is created by all current LLC members.